 Debating is all about listening to and understanding other people’s arguments – and then figure out how to respond to them and make your side’s case in a logical and persuasive manner.
 By doing this, you will quickly become very good at analysing ideas and perspectives – applicable far beyond debating.
 It is one of the traditional uni activities, and we strongly believe that everyone should try debating at least once.

-We have training sessions twice a week - Wednesdays 4-6 pm, and Thursdays 6-8 pm.
-These are in the James P Block - please check the weekly email or Facebook for the exact room.
+We have training sessions twice a week - Wednesdays 4-6 pm, and Thursdays 7-9pm.
+These are in the Spring Lane Building rooms 001, 002, and 003.
 The sessions are independent of each other - meaning that if you can go to either or both sessions each week depending on what suits you best.

-We hold socials and other events at regular intervals - information for each event will be on Facebook and in the weekly email.
+We hold socials and other events at regularly - information for each event will be on Facebook and Zoom links will be in the weekly email.

 Your first two sessions are free - so you have nothing to lose!
 No need to contact us in advance (though we are happy to answer any questions you have via email or Facebook) - just turn up to a session!
 You won't ever be forced to speak if you don't feel ready.